TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 }
 ```

-### Identify whether any member has entered a room
+### Identify whether the room is entered successfully
-This API is called to identify whether any member has entered a room.
-A BOOL value is returned.
+This API is called to identify whether the room is entered successfully.
+A bool value is returned.
 #### Function prototype

 ```